awni/awni.github.io/_posts/2021-9-6-intro-fisher-information.md

 This tutorial uses [Orbit](https://withorbit.com/), a learning tool for periodic review.
 At the end of some of the sections there will be an Orbit review area.
 The review will ask questions related to the material, and you should attempt to answer them.
-If you create an account with Orbit then you will be periodically prompted (over email) to answer a few of the review questions.
+If you create an account with Orbit, then you will be periodically prompted (over email) to answer a few of the review questions.
 Periodically answering the review questions will develop a long-lasting memory of the material.